-Before, During, & After: Make the Most of Your Event Content
+Before, During and After: Make the Most of Your Event Content

 Before the event